yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-intro.md

 | GCP (custom) | /24<br>/25<br>/26 | 256<br>128<br>64 | In a GCP custom network, you can customize the regions for the VPC. |
 | AWS | /26 | 64 | In AWS, you assign the range to a single region.
 If you need multiple regions, you must create a separate VPC for each. |

+### Private IP address ranges

-You can use the IP addresses in the following ranges (per [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918)) for your VPCs:
+You can use the private IP addresses in the following ranges (per [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918)) for your VPCs:

 - 10.0.0.0        -   10.255.255.255  (10/8 prefix)
 - 172.16.0.0      -   172.31.255.255  (172.16/12 prefix)
 - 192.168.0.0     -   192.168.255.255 (192.168/16 prefix)

+Peered VPCs also use addresses in these ranges.
+Once peered, you also need to add the addresses of the peered VPCs to your cluster IP allow list.
+Private IP addresses added to the cluster allow list that are not part of a peered network are ignored, and can't be used to connect to the cluster.

 Addresses have the following restrictions: